Murat88/libphonenumber-AsYouTypeFunctionalty/README.md

 # libphonenumber-AsYouTypeFunctionalty
-AsYouType function of libphonenumber which a library for parsing, formatting, and validating international phone numbers.
+AsYouType function call sample of libphonenumber which a library for parsing, formatting, and validating international phone numbers.